LDXDU/FedFusion-TGRS-2024/README.md

-# FedRS:Federated Feature Fusion Learning for Remote Sensing Image Classification
+# FedFusion: Manifold Driven Federated Learning for Multi-satellite and Multi-modality Fusion
  The code will be opened soon.